heweiye/axdlog.gitlab.io/content/post/2019-01-10-Running-Apache-Airflow-with-Systemd-Via-Miniconda-On-GNU-Linux.md

 ## PIP
-`pip` is used to install [Apache Airflow][apacheairflow], we need to install it firstly.
+`pip` is used to install [Apache Airflow][apacheairflow], we need to install it first.
 The following are two methods.

 ### Via Python3